 Naturally, there are several limitations to this study.
 First, since we did not manipulate attention, we cannot use this data to assert a causal relationship between attention and choice.
-However, previous research has provided evidence in support of a causal link (e.g., Armel et al., 2008; Gwinn et al., 2019; Lim et al., 2011; Milosavljevic et al., 2012; Pärnamets et al., 2015; Towal et al., 2013; Bhatnagar & Orquin, 2022; cf. Ghaffari & Fiedler, 2018; Newell & Le Pelley, 2018; Mormann & Russo, 2021).
-Second, there are some key differences between this experimental setup and the situation experienced outside of the lab.
+However, previous research has provided evidence in support of a causal link (e.g., Armel et al. 2008; Gwinn et al. 2019; Lim et al. 2011; Milosavljevic et al. 2012; Pärnamets et al. 2015; Towal et al. 2013; cf. Ghaffari and Fiedler 2018; Newell and Le Pelley 2018).
+Second, there are some key differences between this experimental setup and the situation experienced by consumers outside of the lab.
 Specifically, when deciding whether to buy a product, consumers often only have two visual cues: the product and the price.
-The decision
+The decision options (purchase vs. don't purchase) are not always presented visually to the consumer.
+In our study, however, the decision options were visually presented, which is what allowed us to manipulate the opportunity cost framing.
+This experimental set-up is commensurate with past research in both areas (opportunity cost consideration: Frederick et al. 2009; Greenberg and Spiller 2016; Plantinga et al. 2018; attention in choice: Ghaffari and Fiedler 2018; Krajbich et al. 2012; Newell and Le Pelley 2018; Pärnamets et al. 2015).
+However, the field stands to gain additional insight from a more ecologically valid set-up.
+Furthermore, the methods in this paper are limited to a single product type (snack food), with relatively low subjective and objective value.
+Future research in other product types or with different task set-ups would stand to increase the generalizability of these results.